 Single-family home sales are used as a barometer of economic activity compared to other housing indicators, explains Federal Reserve Bank economist William Emmons.
 This is because they are indicative of household decision making unlike housing metrics influenced by national trends and policies.

 Recently released data indicates that purchases of new single-family homes dropped a staggering 16.6% in April.
-This brought home sales to the lowest level since April 2020 when Covid brought the economy to a standstill.
+This brought home sales to the lowest level since April 2020 when Covid brought the economy to a halt.
 Economists had only been predicting a marginal 1.7% decline in sales, so this news may potentially rattle the market.

 How to Prepare Your Real Estate Portfolio Ahead of a Recession